Age-Old Wisdom meets Modern Tools

 What is Fire Cider?

-This traditional tonic is renowned as a folk remedy to help ward off winter colds, flus, and other infirmities, or, as some prefer, to mix into salad dressings or festive grogs.
+Renowned as a folk remedy for generations, Fire Cider is used to help ward off winter colds, flus, and other infirmities.
+Many folks mix it into salad dressings or festive grog.

-Although one company has trademarked the name Fire Cider (setting off a storm of controversy), indigenous healers have been brewing herbal vinegars for milennia.
-In fact humans began making vinegar as long as 10,000 years ago, using it in food and drinks, for food preservation, and for many medicinal and antiseptic purposes.
+Although one company has trademarked the name Fire Cider (setting off a storm of controversy), indigenous healers have been brewing herbal vinegars for millennia.
+In fact, humans began making vinegar as long as 10,000 years ago, using it in food and drinks, for food preservation, and for many medicinal and antiseptic purposes.

 Back to the modern incarnation called fire cider.
 The traditional winter tonic made with healthful herbs stewed in apple cider vinegar is remarkably easy to make.

 How to Make Fire Cider

 The idea behind this tonic: prepare a strong vinegar tincture that extracts healthful phytocompounds from a variety of medicinal plant materials.